Our-City/OurCity/docs/sprint-2/sprint2.md

 ## **4\.
 Profiler**

-* Run a profiler on your API while exercising **every endpoint**.
-* Identify:
-  * Which endpoint is the slowest.
-  * Whether the slowdown is fixable — and why/why not.
-* Include profiler output (linked or attached).

 For the profiling, we ran a K6 load test that simulated 10 users going through all of the endpoints.

 In this test, the endpoint for creating users (POST /apis/v1/users) had the highest average execution time.